Ivana Trump injuries ‘blunt force trauma’, ruled accidental stair fall

-Ivana Trump, the first wife of former president Donald Trump and mother to his eldest children, died accidentally from blunt impact injuries to her torso, the New York City medical examiner says.
+A simple stumble on the stairs of her palatial Upper East Side apartment ended the life of Ivana Trump, the New York City medical examiner says.

-Police had been looking into whether she fell down the stairs, two people familiar with the matter had earlier told the Associated Press.

-The medical examiner’s brief report, released on Saturday, did not specify when the accident took place.
+The medical examiner’s brief report, released on Saturday, did not specify when the accident took place, but did appear to downgrade early suspicions that the 73-year-old suffered a fatal heart attack.

-Donald Trump announced on Thursday that Ivan died at her home near Central Park on Manhattan’s Upper East Side.
-She was 73.

 “Ivana Trump was a survivor.
 She fled from communism and embraced this country.
 She taught her children about grit and toughness, compassion and determination,” the Trump family said in a statement earlier.